Back to Don's Maps

 Text: Conard et al. (2003)

-This is listed as the Western entrance of Vogelherd Cave on Wikipedia.
+This is listed as the Western entrance of Vogelherd Cave on Wikipedia, though it is actually what is known as the Southwest entrance.

 Photo: The Knife, 27th September 2011